20200810_121943.jpg

 Yi Qin

-Yi received her B.E. degree in Chemical Engineering and Technology from Hainan University, China.
-Then, she completed her M.E. degree in Materials Science and Engineering at the University of Science and Technology of China, China.
-Now, she is a DPhil student at the University of Oxford under the supervision of Prof. James Kwan.
-Her research interest focuses on developing novel catalytic cavitation agents for sonoelectrocatalysis CO2 reduction reactions.
+Yi received her B.E. in Chemical Engineering and Technology from Hainan University, China, and subsequently completed her M.E. in Materials Science and Engineering at the University of Science and Technology of China.
+She is currently a DPhil student at the University of Oxford under the supervision of Prof. James Kwan.
+Her research focuses on catalytic and non-catalytic sonochemical CO2 reduction, with particular emphasis on developing a Sonochemical CO2 Reaction Analysis Framework for sonochemical CO2 reduction processes.

 Stephanie Walton